mpenney99/zustand-computed-property/README.md

 ## TypeScript

 This library is designed with TypeScript in mind.

-The return-type of `compute` is aliased to the type of the computed value itself, so defining the type for the store requires no special magic.
+The return-type of `computed` is simply the type of the computed value itself (it's actually a function, but for typing purposes we pretend it's not).
+Because of this, computed values can be defined in the Store the same as any regular property.

 ## Usage